University-of-Mons/sismic-tutorial/sismic-tutorial.md

    3. Defining properties
    4. Enriching the statechart with contracts
    5. Defining unit tests
-2. Getting results from the tests
-3. Interfacing to External Components
+2. Interfacing to External Components
    1. Integrating the statechart in the code
+   2. Using a shared object
-4. Second iteration
+3. Second iteration

 According to the methodology described in the article, one should first analyse the problem by making a user story, a UI mock-up and a component diagram, but this will not be covered in the current tutorial.